JoshCheek/today_in_little_known_ruby_trivia/15_string_literals.md

 It used to be that Ruby used numbers to represent characters, like in C.
-In that case, it was convenient to have a literal that would let you type the character and get the number back out (you can see this these values with `String#ord`).
+In that case, it was convenient to have a literal that would let you type the character and get the number back out (you can see these values with `String#ord`).

 When 1.9 rolled out, they switched to single character strings, so it